prof-cordell-classes/f19-technologies-of-text-chawlad/reading-prep/2019-10-07-readingPrep-CHAP5-IMAGE.md

 3. QUESTION/OBSERVATION 3

-in the 21st century, we see elements beyond illustrations or graphics as part of a modern ‘artists book.’
+In the 21st century, we see elements beyond illustrations or graphics as part of a modern ‘artists book.’
 The broad and dynamic definition of ’the book’ raises the question whether the use of auditory elements/moving images in modern books is resulting in a blur/interweave of distinct and separate forms of representation?